Resume Tips

 1. Start with a clear and concise Statement

-Start your resume with an objective and concise statement that emphasizes the specific area or job you are seeking.
-The statement should outline your goals for the future and show the benefits of hiring you to the employer.
+Begin your resume with an objective, concise and clear declaration that emphasizes the job or industry you’re seeking.
+The statement should outline your career goals and indicate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application